-The Middlesex ACO runs a number of courses for scorers over the close season.
+The Middlesex ACO runs a number of courses and workshops for scorers over the close season.
 There are a number of skills required to become a scorer in cricket and we’re here to help you get to grips with all of them from the very basics, to advanced techniques.

 Below are details of the courses with venues and dates for 2023.

 Introduction to Scoring

 The aim of this course is to provide you with the basic skills and knowledge to record a cricket match in traditional box-style scorebook.
 It won’t teach you everything you need to know, but it will give you the tools and confidence to get started.

 This course is 4 hours in duration and topics covered include completing a scoring record, recognising umpire’s signals, standard scoring symbols.